 Social risk aside, no one is immune to health emergencies, especially when working alone as those in real estate often do.
 It is important to prepare for any unfortunate natural health condition that can be sudden and dangerous.

 According to United States Department of Labor’s Bureau of Labor Statistics, between the years of 2010-2013, there have been a total of 279 work-related fatalities in the Real Estate and Rental and Leasing sector (NAICS Codes 531, 532, 533).
 This shows how truly important a lone worker safety prevention tactic can be, especially when it comes down to life or death situations.

 Many realtors feel safe when working remotely because they are comforted by the thought that they have their cell phones on hand.
 Unfortunately, in emergency situations, cell phones are often out of reach, and in many reported cases, they have actually been used to work against the victim.
-This can occur by using the phone as a weapon, but another less thought of example of this is when an assailant uses a victim’s phone to text loved ones to say the victim will be late, thereby delaying any search for the victim.
+This can occur by using the phone as a weapon, but another less thought of example of this is when an assailant uses a victim’s phone to text loved ones to say the victim will be late, thereby delaying any search or help for the victim.
 Additionally, cell phones are not discreet by nature and will certainly escalate the situation if an assailant sees the victim attempting to use one.
-The discreet nature as well as accessibility of SoloProtect ID makes a more reliable tool for emergency situations.
+The discreet nature, as well as accessibility of SoloProtect ID or SoloProtect ID Pro, makes a more reliable tool for emergency situations.